Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/vmware_terraform/_index.md

 Before using the below guide to deploy an Ubuntu Server VM and connect it to Azure Arc, a VMware vSphere Template is required.
 [The following README](/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_ubuntu/vmware_ubuntu_template/) will instruct you how to easily create such a template using VMware vSphere 6.5 and above.

-> **Note:** If you already have an Ubuntu Server VM template it is still recommended to use the guide as a reference.
+> **Note:** If you already have an Ubuntu Server VM template it's still recommended to use the guide as a reference.

 ## Deployment